Frequently Asked Questions About COVID-19 Vaccines

 What’s in the vaccine and how does it work?

-There are two vaccines that are or could soon be available, and both use messenger RNA (mRNA) technology.
-Unlike other vaccines, mRNA technology does not use any live virus particles.
+Four vaccines are currently available.
+Two vaccines, one by Pfizer and one by Moderna, use messenger RNA (mRNA) technology.
+This technology does not use any live virus particles.
 You will not be exposed to the virus that causes COVID-19.

 Instead, the vaccines contain instructions for your cells.
-The messenger RNA — a piece of genetic code — tells your cells to make the COVID-19 spike protein themselves.
+The messenger RNA -- a piece of genetic code -- tells your cells to make the COVID-19 spike protein themselves.
 Once your cells make the spike protein, your immune system will create the antibodies that fight COVID-19 and protect you from getting sick from this virus, providing a significant level of immunity.

 To be effective, both of the vaccines require you to receive two shots, given a few weeks apart.

 A third vaccine, by Johnson & Johnson (J & J), is a viral vector vaccine.
 It is made from an inactivated adenovirus, the virus that causes the common cold, and contains a piece of DNA that instructs the body to make the COVID-19 spike protein.
 J & J used a modified adenovirus that can enter cells but can’t replicate inside them or cause illness.
 This in turn triggers an immune system response, giving you protection should you ever be exposed to the real virus in the future.
 The use of genetic instructions makes the Johnson & Johnson vaccine similar to, but not exactly the same as the Pfizer and Moderna vaccines.

 A fourth, Novavax, is a subunit protein vaccine and requires two shots.
 It uses “a combination of spike proteins and an immune stimulant to provoke an immune response against the virus that causes COVID-19,” according to Johns Hopkins

 Can I get COVID-19 from the vaccine?